 Again, it’s important to keep your knives sharp.
 A honing steel is an essential tool for the kitchen, nearly as important as the knives themselves.
 A honing steel doesn’t technically sharpen the blade, by removing steel from the knife.
 It realigns its fibers, which does make the knife more effective at cutting.
 You don’t need to break out the honing steel every time you use the knife, but when the knife starts to feel less effective, give it a hone.
 Here’s a video showing how to use a honing steel properly.
 And consider getting your knives professionally sharpened—some experts suggest once per year.

 What is your favorite knife?
-Let us know in the comments section below, be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Let us know in the comments section below and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.